facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

     :return: if _target_ is a class name: the instantiated object if _target_ is a callable: the return value of the call
     """

 # Alias for instantiate
 call = instantiate
 ```

 </details><br/>

 The config passed to these functions must have a key called `_target_`, with the value of a fully qualified class name, class method, static method or callable.
-Any additional parameters are passed as keyword arguments to the target.
 For convenience, `None` config results in a `None` object.

+**Named arguments** : Config fields (except reserved fields like `_target_`) are passed as named arguments to the target.
+Named arguments in the config can be overridden by passing named argument with the same name in the `instantiate()` call-site.

+**Positional arguments** : The config may contain a `_args_` field representing positional arguments to pass to the target.
+The positional arguments can be overridden together by passing positional arguments in the `instantiate()` call-site.

 ### Simple usage
 Your application might have an Optimizer class: